Academic Integrity Hub at UBC Vancouver

 Meeting with the student

-The Academic Integrity Hub will facilitate the integrity plan, acting as the intermediary between Faculty and student.
-This will include sharing the conditions determined by the Faculty and, potentially, other conditions proposed by the student to support their learning.
-The Academic Integrity Hub will facilitate the signature of the integrity plan.
+The Academic Integrity Hub will facilitate the Integrity Plan, acting as the intermediary between Faculty and student.
+This will include sharing the outcomes determined by the Faculty and having a discussion around outcomes with the student.
+The Academic Integrity Hub will facilitate the signature of the Integrity Plan.

 This is an educative website intended to support understanding of the topics and associated processes and does not constitute legal advice nor impose legal obligations on the University.
 The content of this site may be updated.
 The Academic Calendar is the official governing document, and where there is any inconsistency or contradiction between this educative website and the Academic Calendar provisions governing academic integrity and academic misconduct, the Academic Calendar governs.